Murray completes emphatic win against Querrey

 The victory - achieved in just under 55 minutes - set up a last-16 match against Australia's Max Purcell.

-Fellow Briton Liam Broady was also in action at the tournament but went out with a defeat to Australia's James Duckworth over three sets.

-Broady levelled at one set apiece before losing the decider, going down 6-2 4-6 6-2 to Duckworth, who Murray beat in the first round at Wimbledon in June.
+Fellow Briton Liam Broady was also in action at the tournament but lost 6-2 4-6 6-2 to Australia's James Duckworth, who Murray beat in the first round at Wimbledon in June.